Data Science

 -

-Click on the Open link, next to the Stop link in the fedora-detection Workbench line to open the JuypterLab Workbench
+Click on the Open link, next to the Workbench name link to open the JuypterLab Workbench

 -